ys-0212/Sentinel_Vision/README.md

 ### Basic Workflow

-1. **Configure API Key**: Click "Settings" and enter your Hive API key
+1. **Configure API Key**: Click "Settings" and enter your DeepAI API key
 2. **Upload File**: Drag and drop or click to select an image or video file
 3. **Start Detection**: Click "Start Detection" to begin analysis
 4. **View Results**: Review the detailed analysis results and confidence scores